 Silence is a response.

-Could it be a bit passive-aggressive, or cold?
-Sure.
 But it can also be peace-preserving, and energy-reserving—particularly in situations where there are too many self-appointed cooks, in a kitchen that only has so many burners on the stove.

 Silence is a necessary pause.
-It allows room to think; assess how you feel, and decide if a response is even deserved or needed
+It allows room to think; assess how you feel, and decide if a response is even deserved or needed.

-Silence sends a message that signals exhaustion or exasperation.
 It asks, “You’re joking, right?
 Are you listening to yourself?
 Do you even hear how you sound?
 How about you roll that tape back, and listen.
-Revisit your correspondence and read what you wrote.
+Revisit your correspondence, and read what you wrote.
 Would YOU answer you?
 Would YOU reply, or would you laugh out loud, shake your head at the audacity, and hit “delete”?

 Silence sidesteps the confrontation that controlling people have been itching for.
 Should you, against your own better judgment, stupidly break your silence, and try to reason with the unreasonable, you’ll know to never do that again.